DemocracyClub/register-design-patterns/_guides/what-is-a-register.md

 layout: post
 ---

+## A register is a promise

 A register is a list of something important enough that lots of people care about having an [accurate][accurate], [complete][complete] list of it.

 For us to think of a list as a register, some institution or community must have promised to keep it up to date.

-Registers are only useful when we trust them.
+## Registers are only useful when we trust them

 This means that we need a reason to trust the process of keeping the list up to date, ideally because the decision making process is clear and transparent.